damienlevin/GoTests-Emacs/README.md

 # GoTests-Emacs [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/cweill/GoTests-Sublime/blob/master/LICENSE)

-`GoTests-Emacs` is a plugin for Emacs for automatically generating [table driven tests](https://github.com/golang/go/wiki/TableDrivenTests).
+`GoTests-Emacs` is a package for Emacs for automatically generating [table driven tests](https://github.com/golang/go/wiki/TableDrivenTests).
 It uses [`gotests`](https://github.com/cweill/gotests) to generate missing tests based on its target source files' function and method signatures.
 Any new dependencies in the test files are automatically imported.

 ## Demo